gdaviduu/House-Sparrow-Genome-Analysis/README.md

 # ***Genomic Landscape of Structural Variation in ***Passer domesticus******

-JupyterNotebooks for executing all steps from extracting curated variants from the raw PlotCritic report, to final plotting in Python3.
+JupyterNotebooks for executing all steps from extracting curated variants from raw PlotCritic reports, to final plotting in Python3.

 ***Notebook #1: Intersecting and plotting a PCA for all Deletions that were given "Yes" by all four curators.***